 Our daughters hear that, sure, it’s great to be brave and smart and strong.
 But it’s most important to be beautiful.
 Our sons hear that girls can be brave and smart and strong, but women are at the most important, their most valuable, and their most attractive when they conform to the narrow standards pushed by modern media conglomerates.
 Yikes.

 So maybe everyone’s beautiful?
 Nope, says The Atlantic.
-If everyone’s beautiful than no one’s beautiful, and everyone knows that beauty exists.
+If everyone’s beautiful then no one’s beautiful, and everyone knows that beauty exists.
 You’re shoving the discussion aside.
 Moreover, “It’s not everyone’s job to be beautiful,” Renee Engeln, a psychology professor at Northwestern who studies body image and the media, tells The Atlantic.
 “If what you really mean when you call your daughter beautiful is that she is strong, smart, resilient, or funny, use those more specific adjectives instead.”

 Instead, we need to realign our values.
 The Atlantic recommends valuing bodies for their capabilities: their ability to run and hike, to pilot a wheelchair, rather than to look a certain way.
 Value food for the way it tastes, for the way it makes you feel full or not full, for its nutritional content, rather than for its caloric content or carb count.